ddsbook/blog/2014/04/video-in-R.md

 ```

-This function will take in a data frame (we will define this next), and updates the "time" then recalculate where the ball should be and creates a simple plot and saves it off.
+This function will take in the data frame we defined above, and updates the "time" then recalculate where the ball should be and creates a simple plot and saves it off.
 Let's create 280 frames (PNG files) of a single ball bouncing.

 ```r
 for (i in seq(280)) {